raspberrypi/documentation/hardware/raspberrypi/bootmodes/msd.md

 This tutorial explains how to boot your Raspberry Pi 3 from a USB mass storage device such as a flash drive or USB hard disk.
 Be warned that this feature is experimental and may not work with all USB mass storage devices.

 ## Before Starting
+If this is a blank SD card, then install Raspbian Lite (or Raspbian with PIXEL) on the SD card in the normal way [See here](../../../installation/installing-images/README.md).

 Check to make sure your SD card partitions are right for this example:
 ```
 $ lsblk